quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 per-entry `entry_errors`; converting
-one to complete matrix blocks raises instead of filling uncomputed entries with zeros. `result.select(coordinates)` selects both values and entry errors while preserving the chemical potential, filling, and integration statistics.
+one to complete matrix blocks raises instead of filling uncomputed entries with zeros. `result.select(coordinates)` selects both values and entry errors while preserving the chemical potential, filling, entropy, band energy, and integration statistics.

 Integrators and SCF share the immutable `DensityEntries` payload in `result.entries`.
-To construct a result from separately computed entries, use `DensityResult(entries=DensityEntries(coordinates, values, entry_errors), mu=mu, filling=filling, errors=ErrorValues(...))`.
+To construct a result from separately computed entries, use `DensityResult(entries=DensityEntries(coordinates, values, entry_errors), mu=mu, filling=filling, entropy=entropy, errors=ErrorValues(...))`.
 The optional entry errors use the same coordinate order as the values; `None` means no estimate exists.

 ## Mean-field and density matrix